UX Case Study: Blue Turtle Bodywork Website Design

 After several rounds of testing and iteration, we were able to launch the site.
 With the site live, Blue Turtle Bodywork was able to not only expand its audience reach, but was able to increase audience engagement and earn its first online bookings for massage services.

-A core takeaway from this project is that establishing clear, open, honest rapport with clients is integral to project success.
+Establishing clear, open, honest rapport with clients is integral to project success.
 From the beginning, my client shared his goals and needs, and was explicit about where he wanted to be involved with project decision-making, versus where he wanted me to take ownership.
-Through as-needed email check-ins, we were able to connect and craft a shared vision with fluidity and ease.
+Through as-needed email check-ins, we were able to connect and co-create a shared vision.
 My client helped me see areas where the prototype needed to be more accessible to all audiences, and he helped recruit participants for testing and research.
-While it may take more time and effort, collaborative design processes tend to result in all parties feeling connected to the experience, and contributes to a more cohesive, thoughtfully-produced end result.
+Collaborative design processes tend to result in all parties feeling connected to the experience, and contributes to a more cohesive, thoughtfully-produced end result.

 “Working with Erika was a wonderful experience!
 I had no idea how to start thinking about creating a website for my business, and Erika was great at asking questions that had me get clear on what I wanted to share through my website.
 Her communication with me throughout the process was prompt and effective.
 She made room for me to give as much input as I wanted to have or not have in different areas of designing the website.
 I absolutely love the way my website turned out, and will definitely turn to Erika first for future design needs.”